If you have questions about purchasing a license call 1-800-5GO-HUNT.

 ---|---|

-Bass | The bass bite is picking up, and fish are transitioning to spawning patterns.
-A productive place to fish may be the creek channel, but don’t overlook the laydowns on the deep banks adjacent to the channel.
+Bass | The bass bite is fair, and fish are in spawning patterns.
+A productive place to fish may be the creek channel, but don’t overlook the laydowns on the deeper banks adjacent to the channel.
+Anglers have been having success in the grassy shallow areas as well.
 Soft plastics, Jig-n-pig combos, Alabama-rigs, rattletraps, spinnerbaits, and shakeyhead worms will out produce most other baits. |

 Crappie | The crappie bite is fair and starting to pick up.
 Anglers are targeting the brush along the creek channel and adjacent.
-Targeting structure will be the best location to find the fish especially in shallow areas where fish may be moving to feed.
+Targeting structure will be the best location to find the fish especially in shallow areas where fish may be moving to feed and spawn.
 Jigs or jig/minnow combinations will be the best bait choices. |

-Bream | Bream bite is slow and most likely won't pick up for a few more weeks.
-Target bream around any woody cover in the 6 – 10 ft. depth range.
+Bream | Bream bite is slow, but may start picking up at the end of April or beginning of May when they start to spawn.
+Target bream around any woody cover in the 6 – 10 ft. depth range, but their depth may change from day to day depending on the water temperature and other factors.
 Tight lining worms or crickets is a good technique. |

 Catfish | No reports from anglers catching catfish.
 Target the creek channel and around the deeper points with night crawlers, cut shad, and/or liver.
 Tight lining is the most popular technique for catfish. |